How many of you have tried inserting your menstrual cup upwards instead of at a 45 degree angle?

 You can watch this tutorial or read our detailed blog on chopping the ring off your menstrual cup if you would like to cut the ring.
 However please try the cup for a full cycle first as your cervix continues to change position during your period.

-how do i insert a menstrual cup if i have a tilted uterus and tilted cervix?
+How do I insert a menstrual cup if I have a tilted uterus and tilted cervix?

 If you have a tilted uterus and tilted cervix you should wear your menstrual cup a little lower.
 Make sure you do not push it too high.